Deploy a Machine Learning Model using Flask: Step-By-Step

 Before executing the code above, make sure to create a simple Web UI that has all the input fields for the values to be passed to the model.
 The output returned by the model will be shown on the UI.

-Here is the user interface we will build for the web app (you can customise the look by adding a CSS).
+Here is the user interface we will build for the web app (you can customize the look by adding a CSS).

 Machine Learning prediction model